BisanzLab/GnotoTesting/GnotoSOP.md

 ### 5A Sampling Isolators
-- [ ] Sterilize external surface of MST using ExSpore Prepared as per Exspore SOP (1:4:1 base:water:actuvator made >15min <24h ahead of time) and transfer into isolator to be tested allowing for at least 45 minutes contact time as per *Entering Supplies SOP*.
+- [ ] Sterilize external surface of MST using ExSpore Prepared as per Exspore SOP (1:4:1 base:water:activator made >15min <24h ahead of time) and transfer into isolator to be tested allowing for at least 45 minutes contact time as per *Entering Supplies SOP*.
 - [ ] Dry any remaining sterilant from MST and open packaging.
 - [ ] Swab any surfaces which mice may forseeably contact including inside of cages, wire racks, and fecal collection containers.
 - [ ] Swab mold trap (small cup containing water and food which may be left in isolator to test for mold contamination).